If your dog ate a stick of butter, you may be wondering what to do. We’ve got the answers!

 When it comes to a dog’s reaction to eating butter, it may differ among other dogs.
 Some dogs will act as if nothing happened.
 However, other times it can spark some digestive concerns that you’ll want to monitor closely.

 Most often, a dog will vomit up the butter if its stomach can’t take it.
 Getting rid of the butter from their system quickly will help them to relieve their stomach pain.
 Be sure to monitor your dog for signs of vomiting or nausea.
 If you’ve noticed your dog eat a stick of butter, be ready for the possibility of vomit.
-It can happen minutes or a few hours later after consuming the butter.
+It can happen minutes or a few hours after consuming the butter.
 It’s essential to keep them in an enclosed spot where you can keep an eye on them and address their needs when you notice they’re ready to relieve themselves.

 If your dog does vomit, be sure to clean them up and the mess if they couldn’t make it outside.
 Give them water to drink to clean out their mouth and stay hydrated.
-As vomiting can make them lose a lot of water and lead to dehydration, it’s essential to give them lots of water to replace their lost water.
+As vomiting can make them lose a lot of water and lead to dehydration, it’s essential to give them lots of water to replace their lost fluids.
 It also may not be best to provide them with food immediately.
 Let their digestive system rest for a moment to recover and calm down before they ingest more food.

 As with vomiting, diarrhea can also cause dehydration and loss of water.
 Therefore, your dog must stay well hydrated as its digestive system works.
 You also may notice that they are more tired or not as interested in food as they usually are.
 This may be part of them working to digest the food their stomachs aren’t used to.
 As with vomiting, it is important not to overfeed them as their digestive system continues to work.
-Give them a break from food and let their bodywork itself out.
+Give them a break from food and let their system work itself out.
 Even following them passing stools, you may want to limit their food and keep things bland for their diet for the next few days.